Data visualization background

 1

-Fetch earnings events with date=today, yesterday, tomorrow, or YYYY-MM-DD for historical backfills and upcoming report syncs.
+Fetch earnings events with date=today, yesterday, tomorrow, or YYYY-MM-DD.
+For company pages and watchlists, query by symbol.

 2

-Import historical calendars, refresh upcoming dates daily, or run scheduled workflows against date-based event data.
+Import historical calendars, refresh upcoming dates daily, or keep symbol-level earnings timelines current.

 GET /v1/calendar/earnings?date=today&apikey=YOUR_API_KEY